slsa-framework/slsa/docs/spec/v1.1/levels.md

 -   Build platform:
     -   Generate and sign[^sign] the provenance itself.
-This may be done during the original build, an after-the-fact reproducible build, or some equivalent platform that ensures the trustworthiness of the provenance.
+This may be done during the original build, an after-the-fact reproducible build, or some equivalent system that ensures the trustworthiness of the provenance.
 -   Consumer:
     -   Validate the authenticity of the provenance.